Apply Table Style

-- Table styles are preserved when loading and saving in the DOC format (but not to any other format).
+- Table styles are preserved when loading and saving in DOC format (but not to any other format)

-- When exporting to other formats, rendering or printing, table styles are expanded to direct formatting on the table so all formatting is preserved.
+- When exporting to other formats, rendering or printing, table styles are expanded to direct formatting in the table, so all formatting is preserved

 Create a Table Style

-A table style can be created using the StyleCollection.Add method.
-The code example given below shows how to create a table style.
+The following code example shows how to create a new user defined table style:

-Conditional formatting can be defined for all possible table area defined under ConditionalStyleType enumeration type.
-The following code example shows how to define conditional formatting for the header row of the table.
+The following code example shows how to define conditional formatting for header row of the table: